nejdetckenobi/gimme-that/README.md

 ﻿# Gimme That [![Build Status](https://travis-ci.org/nejdetckenobi/gimme-that.svg?branch=master)](http://travis-ci.org/nejdetckenobi/gimme-that) [![PyPI version](https://badge.fury.io/py/GimmeThat.svg)](https://badge.fury.io/py/GimmeThat)

 _Gimme That_ is a file transfer tool written in Python.
 It turns your computer into a server and your friends simply upload their files to your computer!
 It has a simple web interface.
 So anyone can use it.
+It uses Python 3.4+, so...

 ![Peek](https://user-images.githubusercontent.com/4905664/34677327-d15db8ee-f4a0-11e7-898b-a6e01049dba6.gif)